 A capacitor is designed to store the energy in the form of its electric field, i.e. electrostatic energy.
 Whenever there is a necessity to increase more electrostatic energy storing capacity, a suitable capacitor of increased capacitance is required.

-A capacitor is made up of two metal plates connected in parallel and separated by a dielectric medium like glass, mica, ceramics etc. The dielectric provides a non-conducting medium between the plates and has a unique ability to hold the charge, and the ability of the capacitor to store charge is defined as the capacitance of the capacitor.
+A capacitor is made up of two metal plates connected in parallel and isolated by a dielectric medium like glass, mica, ceramics etc. The dielectric gives a non-conducting medium between the plates and has a remarkable capacity to hold the charge, and the capacity of the capacitor to store charge is characterized as the capacitance of the capacitor.

 When a voltage source is connected across the plates of the capacitor a positive charge on one plate, and negative charge on the other plate get deposited.
-The total amount of charge (q) accumulated is directly proportional to the voltage source (V) such that:
+The total amount of charge (q) collected is legitimately corresponding to the voltage source (V) such that:

 C is proportionality constant i.e. capacitance.
 Its value depends upon physical dimensions of the capacitor.